betafish-inc/adblock-releases/README.md

 _Note: when building from a source archive, this step must be skipped._

-Install the required npm packages:
+Install the required npm packages for AdBlock:

     npm install

+Install the required npm packages for Adblock Plus: cd adblockplusui npm install cd adblockpluschrome npm install cd .. npm run dist cd ..

 Rerun the above commands when the dependencies might have changed, e.g. after checking out a new revison.